Which service to choose when trucking to and from Mexico?

 - Reduced shipping costs because of the competition

-You don’t have as much flexibility in terms of the carriers however, you have the potential for reducing your shipping costs by finding reliable partners for regular shipments that are offered at a cost effective rate.
-Through-trailer is an excellent option when shipping heavy materials or fragile items.
+You don’t have as much flexibility in terms of the carriers however, you have the potential for reducing your shipping costs by finding reliable partners for regular shipments that are offered at a cost-effective rate.
+A direct trailer is an excellent option when shipping heavy materials or fragile items.

 Let’s talk about your cross-border and international supply chain needs